Impact of COVID-19 pandemic on sports events around the world

 * The women's Rogers Cup tournament in Montreal was postponed until 2021. * Professional tennis returned with the Tennis Point Exhibition Series event in Germany on May 1.

-* A number of high-profile male and female players will compete in the UTR Pro Match Series in Florida starting May 8. * Patrick Mouratoglou's tennis academy in France will host a five-week series in May.
+* Hubert Hurkacz, Miomir Kecmanovic, Reilly Opelka and Tommy Paul took part in the UTR Pro Match Series in Florida that began on May 8. * Patrick Mouratoglou's tennis academy in France will host a five-week series in May.

-ULTIMATE FIGHTING CHAMPIONSHIP * The UFC will stage three events in the space of a week beginning with UFC 249 on May 9 followed by two cards on May 13 and May 16.
+ULTIMATE FIGHTING CHAMPIONSHIP * UFC action returned with UFC 249 on May 9.
+Two more cards are scheduled for May 13 and May 16.

 List of sports events that have either been cancelled or postponed due to the outbreak: OLYMPIC TRIALS